MisterVladimir/vslearn/README.md

 > cd vslearn
 > pip install .

-To run, navigate to the folder in which vslearn is installed, and run
+To run, navigate to the folder in which vslearn is installed, and enter the following shell command:
 > python main.py